 And that’s what you hear on Live at the Apollo.

-When I’m really, really horny, I hate wasting my time on foreplay.
+When I’m super horny, I hate wasting my time on foreplay.
 Just pull the damn thing out, and don’t stop until you’ve given me everything you got and then some!

 As did The Dead, consistently.
 Sometimes hard and fast is great, sometimes slow and elongated hits the sweet spot.
 When I say, “Give me everything you’ve got,” I want something more than an automatic thrusting dildo sex machine (available on Amazon) set to the highest speed.
 I want variation and style!

 James Brown understood that variation is as important to music as it is to sex.
 If you’re someone who has never heard of Live at the Apollo, do not assume that the pedal-to-the-floor pace of the show results in a performance that resembles the frantic speed of the guy who explains the dozens of dangerous side effects towards the end of American pharmaceutical commercials.
 A good chunk of Live at the Apollo is devoted to slow dance numbers, so the minutes don’t exactly fly by.
 James Brown was pretty good with upbeat material but saved his most dramatic performances for the slow stuff, where often he seems to make time stand still, squeezing every last drop from the musical moment.